^

 *I don't have the resources to find this for bulk crops, so I'm using other ppl's research.
 It's for a fanfic.
 It's okay.

-The problem is nutrients.
+Now for nutrients.
 Let's have a look at that.

 Carbohydrates